questdb/questdb.io/docs/api/java.md

 ## Executing queries

-We provide single API for executing all kinds of SQL queries.
-The example below focuses on `SELECT` however and how to fetch data from cursor.
+We provide a single API for executing all kinds of SQL queries.
+The example below focuses on `SELECT` and how to fetch data from a cursor.

 ```java title="Compiling SQL"
 final CairoConfiguration configuration = new DefaultCairoConfiguration(temp.getRoot().getAbsolutePath());